Chris Spence (politician): Political career

 Spence joined the Liberal Party in his 30s, working as electoral officer for one-time deputy Liberal leader Chris Hartcher.
 Before this he had been a member of One Nation, serving as national president of the party's youth wing and twice standing for the party at state elections.
 In November 2009, he was preselected as the Liberal Party's candidate for The Entrance.
 His endorsement caused an uproar in state parliament over his former One Nation political involvement, with premier Nathan Rees attacking the party over the choice.
 Treasurer Eric Roozendaal said it represented a rise in extremism in the party and called for Spence to be disendorsed as a candidate.
 Spence himself has said that his involvement in One Nation was "a mistake" and claimed to have left the party when he concluded it didn't represent "the same values I did."

 At the 2011 state election, Spence was elected with a swing of 17.3 points, receiving 62.5 percent of the two-party vote while also winning the primary vote with 50.9 percent.
 Spence's main opponent was Labor's David Mehan because the sitting member, Grant McBride, retired at the election.

-In February 2014, the Independent Commission Against Corruption (ICAC) commenced investigating the allegations of electoral funding irregularities In response to the inquiry, the Liberal MP's Spence, Chris Hartcher and Darren Webber stood aside from the parliamentary party, even though they had just renominated for their seats, to sit as independents.
-With a delayed final report from the ICAC not due before the 2015 election campaign, Spence and the other two MP's were forced not to contest the 2015 state election and to retire from politics.
+In February 2014, the Independent Commission Against Corruption (ICAC) commenced investigating the allegations of electoral funding irregularities In response to the inquiry, the Liberal MPs Spence, Chris Hartcher and Darren Webber stood aside from the parliamentary party, even though they had just renominated for their seats, to sit as independents.
+With a delayed final report from the ICAC not due before the 2015 election campaign, Spence and the other two MPs were forced not to contest the 2015 state election and to retire from politics.